dougeby/IntuneDocs/intune/device-enrollment.md

 ## Mobile device cleanup after MDM certificate expiration

 The MDM certificate is renewed automatically when mobile devices are communicating with the Intune service.
-If mobile devices are wiped, or they fail to communicate with the Intune service for some period of time, the MDM certificate is not renewed.
+If mobile devices are wiped, or they fail to communicate with the Intune service for some period of time, the MDM certificate isn't renewed.
 The device is removed from the Azure portal 180 days after the MDM certificate expires.